Chatsworth House

 Placements available: One

 Ease of access: The closest train station to Chatsworth is Chesterfield.
-However buses from Chesterfield do not come all the way into to Chatsworth.
+However regular buses from Chesterfield do not come all the way into to Chatsworth.
 The closest bus stop is Baslow (2 miles by foot).
 Baslow (3 miles drive) and Bakewell (5 miles drive) have shops and other amenities.

 It is possible to take the train to Sheffield then take a bus from the Sheffield Interchange directly to Chatsworth.
 Buses run approximately every hour.